-Wall Street rally fizzles after Fed minutes
+The close: Wall Street, TSX close lower after Fed minutes

-U.S. stocks turned negative on Wednesday afternoon after meeting minutes showed that the Federal Reserve sees a change in its bond investment policy later this year, which reversed a rally after a strong jobs report earlier in the day.
+U.S. stocks ended lower after a late afternoon reversal on Wednesday following signals from the Federal Reserve that it could change its bond investment policy this year, quenching a rally sparked by a strong private sector jobs report.

 Most Federal Reserve policymakers think the central bank should take steps to begin trimming its $4.5-trillion (U.S.) balance sheet later this year as long as the economic data holds up, minutes released at 2 p.m.
 ET showed.